chelsiejohnston/breakout-floats/README.md

 ## things to note

+- This is just a prototype.
+It's being stored here for later implementation into a Drupal project.
 - This was generated using Bootstrap, but it's basically framework agnostic.
-- It uses Gilmore Davidson's "Jquery Nearest" plugin - http://gilmoreorless.github.io/jquery-nearest/
+- This uses Gilmore Davidson's "Jquery Nearest" plugin - http://gilmoreorless.github.io/jquery-nearest/

+## things to do

 @todo: Unset vars so this can fire on debounced resize

 @todo: On mobile, none of this should happen and everything's inline

 @todo: If Javascript is disabled (use Modernizr to detect .js class on HTML element), don't break the floats out

+@todo: De-bloat everything